 For more information on common coded architecture, refer to the whitepaper Common Code Simulation Architecture for Embedded Wireless Routing Protocols.
 For more information on our OPNET capabilities, refer to our OPNET Wireless Networking Suite.

+Development and analysis in Riverbed OPNET Modeler has a steep learning curve, and it takes many years of practical experience in this environment to become an expert.
 If you need to perform network modeling using OPNET Modeler, we can help out on that effort substantially as we have significant experience and expertise in this area.

 We have developed an Android like touch screen interface in Qt for an embedded instrument with a modern cell phone fluid interfaces including touch screen control, swipe navigation, rich multi-line list controls, embedded keyboards, pop up context menus, icon based selection screens, animated scene transitions, over scroll animations, international language support, kinetic scrolling, and real time 2D line graphing with autoranging, autoscaling, and data decimation.